Pasting content from external source

 Remove inline formatting

-1. Select / highlight the offending content
+1. Select or highlight the content in question.

-2. Click the 'remove formatting' button on the toolbar
+2. Click the Remove Formatting button on the toolbar.

-3. All inline mark-up will be removed
+3. All inline mark-up will be removed.

-4. Save the article or continue to work as normal
+4. Save the article or continue to work as normal.

 Still need help?
 Contact Us Contact Us